 Santorini To Crete By Plane

-So, if you’re short of time, this is not exactly the most convenient way to get from Santorini to Crete or from Crete to Santorini.
+So, if you’re short of time, this is not the most convenient way to get from Santorini to Crete or from Crete to Santorini.
 However, it’s definitely an option if you don’t enjoy sea travel.

-Santorini To Crete By Ferry
+Santorini To Crete Ferry Ride

 How Many Ferries Go From Santorini To Crete?